Parks and Recreation

 Monument to a Century of Flight

 Set against the open sky of Kitty Hawk on the Outer Banks of North Carolina, where flight began, the Monument to a Century of Flight provides a reflective and contemplative environment.
-It is surrounded by the simple beauty of the barrier island’s natural vegetation and looks out toward the waters of the Atlantic.
-The monument is located at 5230 N. Croatan Highway behind the Aycock Brown Welcome Center.

 Icarus Monument located behind the Aycock Brown Welcome Center

-Town of Kitty Hawk Town Brochure
+Sign up for The Town of Kitty Hawk Quarterly Newsletter